Hike the Lares Trek and Short Inca Trail to Machu Picchu in 5 Days - Orange Nation Peru

 ITINERARY

-Your Cultural adventure Hike through the Lares Valley to Machu Picchu begins early with your pick up at 6:00am from your Cusco hotel.
-We make a quick stop at the Calca local market for any extra supplies you might need on the trek or a few souvenirs.
-Then we drive for 1 hour toward Huaran, we meet your horsemen and horses.
-Our stop along the river bank is accompanied by a delicious breakfast to replenish our energy for the hike ahead.
+Your hike through the Lares Valley to Machu Picchu begins early, with a 6:00am pickup from your hotel.
+We make a quick stop at the Calca local market for any extra supplies you might need on the trek or a few gifts for the locals.

 • Meals: Breakfast – Lunch – Afternoon Tea – Dinner